Matercan/hoshimi-dots/README.md

 Wow very cool I know, anyways, you should probably get GNU stow it will make your life a lot easier to transfer the actual files to your ~/.config.
-Also yes, I love celeteste who would've guessed
+Also yes, I love celeste who would've guessed.